Take a look at our 6 best lenses for the Canon T6i and T6s, from prime to zoom lenses.

 Canon EF-S 10-18mm f/4.5-5.6 IS STM

-Replacing the older and much more expensive 10-22mm version, the 10-18mm comes with Image Stabilization up to 4 stops, an STM motor for silent and accurate auto focus (this applies to videos as well) and the same high image quality.
+It replaces the older and more expensive 10-22mm.
+The 10-18mm comes with Image Stabilization up to 4 stops, an STM motor for silent and accurate auto focus (this applies to videos as well) and the same high image quality.
+You do lose 4mm on the telephoto end, but these improvements are worth it (plus, you’re paying less).

 Who is this lens for?
 At such wide angles, you see the whole world differently, which is why I think every photographer should own a wideangle lens!
 It’s great for landscape, traveling, architecture, real estate, clubs/indoor and group shots.